opendesigndev/octopus/packages/octopus-psd/README.md

 #### instantiating psd-file-reader

-You can instantiate PSDFileReader with static method withRenderer which will include image enhancing library @opendesign/image-icc-profile-converter.
-This library will process enhance which are CMYK or GreyScale
+You can instantiate PSDFileReader with optional flag withRenderer.
+This will include library @opendesign/image-icc-profile-converter in the image processing pipeline.
+The process will convert all output images to `sRGB` if PSD file was saved with embedded colour profile.
+This might make a difference especially for images composed in CMYK colour space.

 ## TypeDoc